tkonopka/makealive/docs/client.md

 &lt;/code&gt;&lt;/pre&gt;
 </code></pre>

-Thus, instead of the shorthand syntax with three backticks, it may be necessary to write `pre` and `code` tags.
+In other words, instead of the shorthand syntax with three backticks, it may be necessary to write `pre` and `code` tags.
 Note how the `code` tags should include classes with the makealive keyword and the name of the conversion function.